michaesb/master_thesis_CPOS_System/README.md

 ### extra
-Various scripts like progressbar and such that doesn't fit in any particular folder
+Various scripts like progressbar, noise calulation and such that doesn't fit in any particular folder.

+## Dependencies

+Here we make use of various packages som are, but not limited to:

+* Scipy

+* Pandas

+* Unittest